 Depending on the state an accident victim was treated in, hospitals and sometimes other medical providers can file a hospital or physician’s lien against an accident patient’s liability settlement or personal injury judgment.
 In states where other medical providers are not allowed by statute to file a lien, medical providers will ask the patient to sign a lien letter stating that they submit to a lien against their personal injury settlement.
 Where the law allows hospitals and/or other medical providers to file a lien, there are requirements that they must follow when placing a lien against the patient’s settlement.

-- The lien must be filed within a specific time period, usually before the patient is paid from the settlement or judgment.
+- The lien must be filed within a specific time period.
+This is usually before the patient is paid from the settlement or judgment.

-- The lien must have certain information included on it as defined by the state’s law, often including the patient’s proper name, correct address, the name and address of the hospital, the amount of the lien being claimed, and the dates of service.
+- The lien must have certain information included on it as defined by the state’s law.
+This often includes the patient’s proper name, correct address, the name and address of the hospital, the amount of the lien being claimed, and the dates of service.

 Risky for Medical Care Providers

-Providers and hospitals could wait years to receive their payment once a medical lien is placed, and the patient might not receive any damages once it’s all over with.
+Providers and hospitals could wait years to receive their payment once a medical lien is placed.
+Plus, the patient might not receive any damages once it’s all over with.
 Some hospitals will negotiate timely payments instead of getting a medical lien out against the patient to avoid this.

 If a patient retains an attorney, the legal counselor can often negotiate with the hospital to reduce the amount of the lien.
-And in some states, the attorney may require the hospital to pay a pro-rata portion of his fees under the “Common Fund Doctrine.”.
-This is because the attorney is credited with creating the pool of funds from which the hospital is going to be paid, and therefore it is considered “fair” that the hospital pays the attorney for his or her efforts.
+In some states, the attorney may require the hospital to pay a pro-rata portion of his fees under the “Common Fund Doctrine.”.
+This is because the attorney is credited with creating the pool of funds from which the hospital will be paid.
+Therefore it is considered “fair” that the hospital pays the attorney for his or her efforts.

 Cover Hospital Expenses